JamesSkemp/PhaserTutorials/_Starter/src/Objects/README.md

-This directory could contain any objects the game might require.
+This directory could contain any objects/prefabs the game might require.